CameronBodine/PINGMapper/docs/Vision.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AlebxkKn83c?si=dOVicn8zDsRSHXyP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 With my nearly five-year tenure as a graduate student coming to a close in May 2024, I am proud to provide an open-source tool to the community to enable efficient imaging and mapping of aquatic systems.
 In fact, several researchers who are not direct collaborators with this project are already using `PING-Mapper`.
 This is largely due to the fact that the tools are easy to use and require little manual intervention.
 Additionally, the workflows are completely transparent because the code are housed in a public repository, allowing anyone with Python experience to evaluate and prototype new functionality.
-While these are important improvements to generating benthic datasets from recreation fish finders, we are just scratching the surface as there is much more that can be done.
+While these methods are important improvements to generating benthic datasets from recreation fish finders, we are just scratching the surface as there is much more that can be done.
 The following sections describe a vision of some of the improvements that can be developed, given interest and financial investment by potential collaborators and sponsors.

 ## Support for other sonar systems